 Deadline: Rolling (applications should be submitted at least four weeks in advance of planned conference, if possible)

 The International Institute Conference Travel Grants provide supplemental travel support for graduate and professional school students who are presenting papers at conferences in the U.S.A. and its territories.
-Special COVID-19 allowances: until such time as meetings, conferences, workshops, etc., are once again held in-person, applicants may apply for funding to cover registration fees to participate in virtual events.
+Special COVID-19 allowances: applicants may apply for funding to cover registration fees to participate in virtual events.